 Good candidates for a lower body lift are patients with excess skin located in the abdominal, hip, and buttocks regions.
 The ideal candidate would be a non-smoker who is in good health and has realistic expectations about surgery.
 We will determine if you are a good candidate for the procedure after performing an in-person evaluation during your initial consultation.

 Losing weight can completely transform the way you live your life.
-At MEplasticsurgery Plastic Surgery, we want you to enjoy your new lease on life without worrying about loose skin.
+We want you to enjoy your new lease on life without worrying about loose skin.
 With a lower body lift, Dr. Marc Everett can help you restore your self-confidence and finalize your weight loss journey.
 To book an appointment, call us today at 212-774-7715.